TestProf II: Factory therapy for your Ruby tests

 end

 Now, try to guess how many records are created in the database once you call create(:comment)?
-If you have taken your pick, read on.
+Once you’ve got an answer in mind, read on.

 • First, we generate a body for the comment.
 No records created yet, so our score is zero.